Whatever your level of French mastery, you can always improve your language skills by playing fun French games!

 18. The Legend of Zelda: Wind Waker

-You can switch the language of Wind Waker to French to practice your reading.
-With ample text, you are sure to encounter new vocabulary in this game.
+Did you know you can switch the language of Wind Waker to French to practice your reading?
+With ample text, you are sure to encounter new vocabulary in this video game.

 19. Indigo Prophecy

 There are so many more fun French games you can play by simply changing your language settings.
 This one is available with full audio and subtitles in French, and the game has an extensive dialogue for extra practice!